Columbus Crew: Haslam era and two MLS Cups (2018–present)

+Columbus faced C.F.
+Pachuca in the final of the 2024 Champions Cup Tournament.
+This edition introduced a single-game final, replacing the previous home-and-away two-leg series.
+Pachuca, with a superior record in the tournament, hosted the match at Estadio Hidalgo which is situated at an altitude of 8,000 feet above sea level.
+The Crew lost 3–0 to Pachuca, with the high altitude and Pachuca's strong performance cited as significant factors in the outcome.
+It was later revealed that several Columbus players were affected by an illness, with the team doctor suspecting food poisoning.
+Both the players and the head coach made similar insinuations.

 Colors and badge

 The official colors of the Crew are black and gold.
 Columbus's usual primary jersey is predominately bright yellow with black trim and has been nicknamed the "banana kit" or "canary kit" by fans.
+From 1996 until 1999, the Crew donned black as their primary uniform color, as the league required teams to have a dark uniform and a white uniform. in 2000, the Crew unveiled their first fully yellow jersey, but Columbus had to wait until 2004 to wear the yellow consistently at home, as league rules stated that a club could only wear their "light" jerseys four times at home.

 The alternate uniform has historically been black.
-In the latter part of the 2000s, The Crew began shifting more towards a white uniform with yellow and black trim or stripes.
-Even so, the away uniforms are seldom worn by The Crew due to the strong favor shown to the traditional home uniform; and also due to the fact that the historically black jerseys compound the summer heat in the United States climate.
+For the 2012 season, Columbus began shifting more towards a white uniform with yellow and black trim or stripes.
+Even so, the away uniforms are seldom worn by the Crew due to the strong favor shown to the traditional home uniform; and also due to the fact that the historically black jerseys compound the summer heat in the United States climate.
 For the 2015 season, the Crew returned to a black jersey for its alternate uniform.

-Prior to the initial MLS season, a citywide public contest was created to decide the name for the team, the very first entry was a hit, and the Columbus Crew was born.
+During the beginning of the 2016 season, Columbus maintained a black kit, and also unveiled a white kit with yellow, red, and periwinkle trim introduced as being inspired by the city of Columbus flag.

 The club badge from 1996 to 2014 was unique amongst MLS teams in that it featured people, containing three silhouetted males wearing construction hats beneath a stylized "Crew" wordmark.
 The logo was intended to represent a crew of hard-working people, much like the hard-working, blue collar image the city of Columbus cultivates.

 Citing a disconnect between what the crest stood for and the 21st-century identity of the city of Columbus, owner Anthony Precourt initiated a rebrand upon assuming ownership in 2013.
 Precourt said that Columbus was no longer a true blue collar town, and that the industrial/manufacturing motif was no longer representative.
 In fact, Columbus had grown into a 21st-century city and become much more "dynamic and diverse".